Skip to Content

 Icebergs at Artic

-The Arctic circle is one of the world’s utmost polar circles, located in the Northernmost part of the globe.
-While the Arctic is huge, it only makes up about 4% of the Earth’s surface.
-Nine countries make up the Arctic, including Canada, Greenland, Iceland, Norway, Sweden, Finland, Russia, and parts of the United States.
+The Arctic circle is one of the world’s polar circles, located in the northernmost part of the globe.
+While the Arctic is huge, it only covers about 4% of the Earth’s surface.
+Nine countries comprise the Arctic: Canada, Greenland, Iceland, Norway, Sweden, Finland, Russia, and parts of the United States.

 The Arctic ecosystem is a type of oceanic ecosystem with harsh conditions.
 But these conditions are not too extreme for people or other living organisms not to survive.
 Temperatures are low, and the Arctic is covered in ice for most of the year.

 The Arctic might measure as low as -30 degrees Fahrenheit.
 Its extreme position means that summers are shorter when you’re in the Arctic.
 Winters, of course, are longer.
-The Arctic ocean flanks the region but creates its own different ecosystems (e.g. marine and coastal).
+The Arctic Ocean flanks the region but creates different ecosystems (e.g., marine and coastal).
 This ocean is the world’s smallest at only 5.4 million miles.

-Heightened temperatures, pollution, and weather events threaten the livelihood of everything dependent on the Arctic region for its survival.
-The impact of melting ice affects not only the Arctic region itself but also the surrounding ecologies that depend on it.
-Damage to one ecosystem always causes damage to another: it is a horrible environmental Domino effect.
+Heightened temperatures, pollution, and weather events threaten the livelihood of everything dependent on the Arctic region for survival.
+The impact of melting ice affects the Arctic region and the surrounding ecologies that depend on it.
+Damage to one ecosystem always causes damage to another: a horrible environmental Domino effect.

-Initiatives and organizations like PAME stand in to support the protection of sustainable living in the Arctic region.
+Initiatives and organizations like PAME support the protection of sustainable living in the Arctic region.

 See RelatedWorld’s Largest National Park You Won’t Believe Exist